 Cavities and gum disease are two medical conditions that can occur without any warning signs.
 Preventative services, such as recall dental exams and hygiene cleanings, ensure that your oral health is maintained with minimal cost on small and safer procedures and avoid more invasive and expensive treatments.

-Our Oral Health Services: what happens at a dental hygiene appointment?
+What happens at a dental hygiene appointment?

-Fluoride: Fluoride is a mineral that occurs naturally in many foods however due to the acids in the foods we eat we lose fluoride through demineralization and remineralization.
+Fluoride is a mineral that occurs naturally in many foods however due to the acids in the foods we eat we lose fluoride through demineralization and remineralization.
 We recommend fluoride as a preventative oral care treatment – this preventative care is endorsed by Health Canada and the Canadian Dental Association.
 Remineralization with fluoride will allow the enamel layer to repair and make the teeth more resistant to plaque and early decay.

-Professional Examination: Regular dental check-ups are recommended every 6 months.
+Regular dental check-ups are recommended every 6 months.
 This allows for early detection and correction of oral health problems.

-Digital radiographs: A digital radiograph allows us to see oral health problems that occur in the jaw bone and around the root of the tooth.
+A digital radiograph allows us to see oral health problems that occur in the jaw bone and around the root of the tooth.
 The need for dental x-rays depends on your individual needs however we are committed to only conducting x-rays when necessary.

 Why do I need to have oral health services, such as dental exams and hygiene cleanings?